bpshparis/sandbox/DB2-TLS.md

 gsk8capicmd_64 -certreq -list -db ${INSTANCE}.p12 -stashed
 ```

-> Send ${INSTANCE}.csr to Certificate Authority (CA)
+> ⚠️ Send ${INSTANCE}.csr to Certificate Authority (CA)

 ## CA side

-> CA Will provide rootCA.cer, (optional) intermdiateCA.cr and generate server.cer
+> ⚠️ CA Will provide rootCA.cer, (optional) intermdiateCA.cr and generate server.cer

 ## Adding the root, intermediate and server certificates

-:information: Have to be run on DB2 server as ctginst1
+> ℹ️ Have to be run on DB2 server as ctginst1

 ```